Job and Development Guarantee programme

 - support and advice if you are considering starting your own business

-- education in municipal adult education or at a folk high school
+- education at a municipal adult education (komvux) facility, folk high school (folkhögskola) or college

 We monitor your progress and give you the support you need.

 When you participate in the Job and Development Programme, it is also possible for an employer to employ you with a new start job or an introductory job.

 If you have an illness or disability, you may be entitled to extra support

 If your health or disability affects your ability to participate in the programme activities, we want you to tell us.
 We then investigate, together with you, what support you need in order to get involved in the activities.